adreAnerpGh/data-science-portfolio/ml-projects/README.md

 This project builds and **compares** several machine learning models to predict the outcome of a bank marketing campaign using structured customer data.

-This project focuses on exploration and comparison of models, rather than optimisation for a production setting.
+This project focuses on **exploration and comparison of models**, rather than optimisation for a production setting.

-The dataset has a strong class imbalance and a mix of numerical and categorical features, so accuracy alone is not sufficient and the analysis focuses on recall, precision, F1 score, and ROC-AUC.
+The dataset has a **strong class imbalance** and a mix of numerical and categorical features, so accuracy alone is not sufficient and the analysis focuses on **recall, precision, F1 score, and ROC-AUC**.

+To ensure a **fair and controlled comparison**, the same preprocessing steps, **train/test split**, imbalance strategies, and evaluation metrics are applied consistently across all models.
+This allows differences in results to be attributed to **model behaviour**, rather than changes in the pipeline.

-A range of common and well-understood models are tested to see how they behave under class imbalance, from simple baselines such as K-Nearest Neighbours and Naive Bayes to more flexible models like Random Forest, Support Vector Machines, and XGBoost.
-Different imbalance handling methods, including resampling and class weighting, are also explored to understand their impact on model performance and generalisation.
+A range of **common and well-understood models** are tested to see how they behave under class imbalance, from simple baselines such as **K-Nearest Neighbours** and **Naive Bayes** to more flexible models like **Random Forest**, **Support Vector Machines**, and **XGBoost**.
+Different imbalance handling methods, including **resampling** and **class weighting**, are also explored to understand their impact on model performance and generalisation.

-Model evaluation is performed using a clear train/test split.
-Training results are used to understand model behaviour and overfitting, while conclusions are based on test-set performance.
-For selected models, decision thresholds are explored to illustrate recall–precision trade-offs.
+Model evaluation is performed using a **clear train/test split**.
+Training results are used to understand model behaviour and **overfitting**, while conclusions are based on **test-set performance**.
+For selected models, **decision thresholds** are explored to illustrate **recall–precision trade-offs**.

-This notebook is intentionally more detailed than a production pipeline.
-In a real deployment, the workflow would typically be simplified by selecting fewer models, choosing a single imbalance-handling strategy, and adding monitoring and validation steps.
-All preprocessing, training, evaluation, and prediction steps are contained in the notebook, which can be run end-to-end in a standard Python environment.
+This notebook is intentionally **more detailed than a production pipeline**.
+In a real deployment, the workflow would typically be simplified by selecting fewer models, choosing a **single imbalance-handling strategy**, and adding **monitoring and validation steps**.
+All preprocessing, training, evaluation, and prediction steps are contained in the notebook, which can be run **end-to-end** in a standard Python environment.

 ## Technical Notes and Reflection

-This project explored multiple models and imbalance-handling strategies in an academic setting.
-Some choices, such as testing K-Nearest Neighbours, Random Forest, SVM, and XGBoost with SMOTE and SMOTE-ENN, were intentionally exploratory to understand how models behave under class imbalance and how evaluation metrics change.
+This project was developed in an **academic and exploratory context**, with the goal of understanding how different models and imbalance-handling strategies behave on a **challenging, imbalanced dataset**.
+Techniques such as **SMOTE** and **SMOTE-ENN** were included deliberately to observe how resampling affects both model learning and evaluation metrics.

-Training results were used diagnostically to observe overfitting and model sensitivity, but final assessments were always based on held-out test performance.
-Threshold tuning and multiple resampling strategies were included to demonstrate trade-offs, though in a production system these would typically be simplified.

-Overall, the work is technically ambitious and shows broad coverage, experimentation, and understanding.
-In a production pipeline, the workflow would focus on fewer models, a single imbalance-handling method, and careful monitoring, while avoiding reliance on training-set performance to justify decisions.
+While **training-set results** are reported throughout the analysis, they are used only to diagnose **overfitting** and model sensitivity.
+It is important to note that **training performance—particularly after resampling—can be misleading**.
+Methods such as **SMOTE-ENN** alter the training distribution by removing difficult or borderline samples, which can lead to **artificially high training scores** that do not reflect real-world performance.

+For this reason, **model comparisons and final assessments rely on test-set results**, which provide a **more reliable indication of generalisation**.
+Some exploratory choices add complexity that would not be appropriate in production, but they serve to highlight **important trade-offs and limitations** when working with imbalanced data.